lk480/gf2p3_software_team16/README.md

 This is a repo for Team 16 GF2 Software Project

+## Install requirements

 pip install -r requirements.txt

+## Commands to generate new .pot, .po and .mo files

+Simply replace {directory} with the desired directory and {Iso language code} with the desired code, such as en_GB or es_ES.
+The babel.cfg file can be found in the languages folder.

-pybabel extract -F babel.cfg -o messages.pot gui.py
+pybabel extract -F {path to babel.cfg}babel.cfg -o messages.pot gui.py
 pybabel init -i messages.pot -d {directory} -l {Iso langauge code}
 pybabel compile -f -d {directory}

-overall_circuit = new_devices, connections, [monitors];
+## EBNF SYNTAX

-## # Here we define what is new_devices
+### # Here we define what is new_devices

 new_device = "DEVICE", ":", device_name, ",", device_type, ",", device_property, ";",;